 - How to Remove Scratches from Plastic | The Ultimate Guide

 That is all I wanted to say about High index vs polycarbonate lenses.
-Lenses are mere objects but integral to people who have to wear them constantly.
+Lenses are mere objects but integral to people who constantly wear them.
 However, all lenses are not created equal, but doing detailed research before purchasing your lens will provide you with a pair lens that brings vision and a sense of amazing comfort to your life.

 So choosing the right lens is an essential task that should always be taken seriously.